DataMigrators/cpd-docs.mettleci.io/editing-datastage-tests.md

 ### Export a test case

 Export a test case to a zip file by clicking the **Export** icon on the test case toolbar.
-ON the resulting dialog confirm the name of the export file and click 'Download'.
+On the resulting dialog confirm the name of the export file and click **Download**.
 Note that this export does not contain test data.
 To export test data for external modification see **Modifying test data outside the DataStage interface** above.

 ## Test case settings

-Click the ***Settings*** icon to open the test case settings panel which enables you to specify options for the selected test.
+Click the **Settings** icon to open the test case settings panel which enables you to specify options for the selected test.

 **History record storage** allows you to specify the number of historical test results you wish to retain.
 This can be specified either by the number of days or the number of runs.